THE PERFORMER

 Debt Accrued for Appearances

 The credit card balance climbs.
 The overdraft deepens.
-But you cannot stop.
+But stopping feels impossible.
 Stopping means admitting the performance was hollow.

 Language You Might Use